-Amazon Fire TV tips and tricks: How to get the most from your Fire TV Stick or 4K box - Pocket-lint
+Amazon Fire TV tips and tricks: How to get the most from your Fire TV device

 - "What's in the news?" - again, set up your favourite news source in the Alexa app; Sky News is set as the default.

+You can also listen to radio shows, audiobooks, and much more.
 To find out more about Alexa, check out our separate guide.

 Using voice search

-You can also use the microphone on the remote control to search for content using your voice.
+You can also use Alexa to search for content using your voice.

 Just say the name of a TV show, film, actor, director, etc, and the search results will return any relevant content.

-The beauty of Amazon's new system is that not only will it return results from Amazon's services, but Netflix too.
-If a show or movie is on Netflix, it will appear in the results.
+The beauty of Amazon's system is that not only will it return results from Amazon's services, but other services too.
+So, if a show or movie is on Netflix, it will appear in the results and you can choose where you want to watch it.

-Amazon hopes to sign deals with other content providers to include them in search results too in future.

 Take your Fire TV Stick on holiday

 It is possible to take a Fire TV Stick with you on holiday as you can connect it to hotel Wi-Fi, even if the internet requires additional details to log on, such as room number.
 It also works if you are a student, say, and need to share dorm Wi-Fi.

-Just head to Settings>Network find the network you want to connect to and if more details need to be entered, a webpage will open with the additional boxes required by the hotel or public location.
+Just head to Settings > Network find the network you want to connect to and if more details need to be entered, a webpage will open with the additional boxes required by the hotel or public location.

 It works, therefore, much like a smartphone or tablet in that way.

-Once the network connection is successful, the browser window will close and you can use the Fire TV Stick.
+Once the network connection is successful, you can use the Fire TV Stick.

 Set your location

-When you first boot your Amazon Fire TV Stick or 4K Fire TV you will be asked for your Amazon account details and a postcode.
+When you first boot your Amazon Fire TV Stick, you will be asked for your Amazon account details and a postcode/zip code.
 The former is to link it to your account, whether you have Prime membership or not.
 The postcode is to ensure you get accurate details based on your location, such as local weather reports through Alexa.

-If you didn't set your postcode initially, or need to change it at a later date, you can find the option in Settings>Preferences>Location.
-Just enter your current postcode there.
+If you didn't set your postcode or need to change it at a later date, you can find the option in Settings > Preferences > Location.

-- Amazon Fire TV Stick with Alexa Voice Remote review: The best media player under £40?

 Change featured content

-The homescreen features a large bar across the top which recommends content - generally from Amazon.
+The home screen features a large bar across the top that recommends content - generally from Amazon.
 By default, this will autoplay video trailers and the like but you can turn off that option.

-Go to Settings>Preferences>Featured Content and you can switch off "Allow Video Autoplay" and "Allow Audio Autoplay" independently.
-By switching them off you will save internet bandwidth and use - for example, if you are on a limited data plan or are hotspotting from a mobile phone.
+Go to Settings > Preferences > Featured Content and you can switch off "Allow Video Autoplay" and "Allow Audio Autoplay" independently.
+By switching them off you will save internet bandwidth and use - for example, if you are on a limited data plan or are hotspotting.

 Turn off notifications

 Certain installed apps might interrupt your viewing experience with pop-up notifications.
-These will likely not interfere too much, but if you want to turn them off, just head to Settings>Preferences>Notification Settings and you can either hide all notifications pop-ups by turning on "Do Not Interrupt" or switch then off on an app to app basis.
+These will likely not interfere too much, but if you want to turn them off, just head to Settings > Preferences > Notification Settings and you can either hide all notifications by turning on "Do Not Interrupt" or on an app to app basis.

 Turn off targeted advertising

 Some apps on the Amazon Fire TV Stick or Fire TV, including Amazon's own, will target adverts at you depending on previous data it has gathered about your interests.
 You can turn this off.
 You'll still see adverts, but they won't be based on data gathered - indeed, data will stop being gathered about your interests and "advertising profile".

-Head to Settings>Preferences>Advertising ID and you can switch them off there and/or reset your "Advertising ID".
+Head to Settings > Preferences > Advertising ID and you can switch them off there and/or reset your "Advertising ID".

 Set up Parental Controls

-The Amazon Fire TV devices offer comprehensive parental controls where you can PIN protect purchases and apps, even the Prime Photos app so a four-digit PIN is required before accessing any of those features.
+The Amazon Fire TV devices offer comprehensive parental controls where you can PIN-protect purchases and apps, even the Prime Photos app so a four-digit PIN is required before accessing any of those features.
 In addition, you can set the viewing level available without needing a PIN.

-For example, if you switch on parental controls, the default viewing level is "Family" which allows all Amazon Video content rated PG and below to be viewed with a PIN.
+For example, if you switch on parental controls, the default viewing level is "Family", which allows all Amazon Video content rated PG and below to be viewed with a PIN.
 Anything rated higher requires the PIN to be entered each time.
-You can also set the ratings to General (U), Teen (12, 15) and Mature (18, Unrated, Not Rated).
+You can also set the ratings to General (U), Teen (12, 15), and Mature (18, Unrated, Not Rated).
+To turn on and adjust parental controls head to Settings > Preferences > Parental Controls.

 You may need to adjust parental controls for other services separately - such as Netflix.